blink1073/oct2py/README.rst

 ===================
 * Add a Octave code compability check function
-* Add a feature to scan a file for plot statements and automatically add a line to print the plot, allowing Python to render it.
+* Add a feature to scan a file for plot statements and automatically add a line to show the figure.

 Note for MATLAB® users
 ========================